Stanthorpe

 Flowing through the town is the beautiful Quart Pot Creek, with more than 5km of walking and cycling tracks and great picnic and BBQ facilities.
 In Stanthorpe’s main CBD, you will discover an amazing range of cafés, shops, gift stores and an art gallery.
 Enjoy our European traditions; sit and relax in the Stanthorpe Piazza, with boutique coffee in hand, under the famous Roll Up Tree public art piece and watch the world go by.

-- Attend the Apple and Grape Festival, held every second year in February (next festival 2022).
+- Attend the Stanthorpe Apple and Grape Harvest Festival, held every second year.

-- Visit the Stanthorpe Regional Art Gallery, which houses works from prominent Queensland artists and even a Picasso lithograph.
+- Visit the Stanthorpe Regional Art Gallery to see works from prominent local and Australian artists and even a precious Picasso lithograph.

-- Climb Mount Marlay and enjoy the picturesque views over Stanthorpe from the lookout.
+- Climb or mountain bike Mount Marlay and enjoy the soaring views over Stanthorpe from the lookout.

 Accommodation In Stanthorpe